-Our opinion on the separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report this fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we concluded that there is a material misstatement of this other information, we are required to report this fact.
 We have nothing to report in this regard.